beforesemicolon/cwco/docs/properties.md

 ```

 ### Property Update
-Property can be update inside the class or directly on the class instance.
+Property can be updated inside the class or directly on the class element instance.

 ```js
 const todo = new TodoItem();